guingois/effilab-bonita/README.md

 # => #<Hash>
 ```

-The list of all covered endpoints is available in `lib/mappings` directory
+Checkout `lib/mappings` for a list of existing methods

+# Todo

+- Remove Kartograph dependency and return plain hashes. (to be debated)
+- Real life tests
+- Cover more endpoints

 ## Contributing